 In India, VFS Netherlands handles the Netherlands Visa application on behalf of the Netherlands Embassy in India.
 You can go submit all your Schengen Visa documents at the respective VFS center in your city.
 Also, you can delegate this task to someone else if they already have your biometrics data with them (past 5 years).
 If you have applied for a Schengen Visa after Nov 2015, you need not go to submit your biometrics data again.
 I am a DIY kind of person and hence I went to submit my documents this time too.

 Which Schengen State should you apply to?

 - Main Destination/ Main Purpose of Travel: I am going to the Netherlands for a conference.
-Hence this time, this was applicable to me.
+Hence this time, I had to get a Netherlands visa for Indians.
 This option takes precedence when you are going for a purpose other than tourism.

 - Maximum Number of Days: Lots of people are confused about this.
 But the next thing to take into consideration if the above is not applicable is that you have to apply to the Schengen state where you are intending to spend the maximum number of days in.

 - Port of entry: Last thing to take into consideration is your port of entry.